BrunoKrugel/dotfiles/.github/readme.md

 1. Github copilot status (it shows if copilot is active or not)
 2. Harpoon file navigation (it shows if harpoon is harpooned or not)
-3. Baterry status (usefull when using in fullscreen)
+3. Battery status (usefull when using in fullscreen)
 4. Session status (icon for Possession plugin)

 ## Keybinds